laudmankimo/LocationEditor/README.md

-locationEditor
+###locationEditor

 ---
-locationEditor is an iOS placemark editor, which can be integrate into any LBS, or navigation software, it get best user experience on iOS 5,5.0.1,5.1, and 5.1.1, in iOS 6 the built-in Mapkit changed to Apple Map, not only the map loading speed slows down, but also google direction service does not match the Apple's Map, and forward geodecoding (address string to coordinate) works terrible, I suggest you don't upgrade your device to iOS 6+, if you have interest in location based software development, and navigation software development.
+**locationEditor** is an iOS placemarks editor, which is designed to easily integrate into any LBS, or navigation software, it get best user experience on **iOS 5.0/5.0.1/5.1, and 5.1.1**, in iOS 6 the built-in Mapkit changed to Apple Map, not only the map loading speed slows down, but also google direction service does not match the Apple's Map, and forward geodecoding (address string to coordinate) works terrible, I suggest you don't upgrade your device to iOS 6+, if you have interest in location/navigation based software development.